 Activity Two - Impact - Sea Levels

 The United Nations is now suggesting that our planet is on course for warming by 3 Celsius and this would have a dramatic impact on sea levels.
-Many people live by the coast as it provides opportunities for food, transportation and employment.
-Unfortunately areas that would have been seen as desirable areas to live are now at risk and it could cause mass migration or even death.
-Asia is the continent who are the most at risk due to the sheer amount of people who live near the coast.
+Many people live by the coast as it provides opportunities for food, transportation, and employment.
+Unfortunately, areas that would have been seen as desirable areas to live are now at risk and it could cause mass migration or even death.
+Asia is the continent that is the most at risk due to the sheer amount of people who live near the coast.
 Answer the following questions to gain knowledge and understanding of the impact of the change in sea levels.

-- What is the greatest damage expected to occur?
+- Where is the greatest damage expected to occur?

 - How many people are expected to be impacted by the change?